Indonesia bans coal exports in January on domestic supply worries- media | Headlines

 The ministry and PLN did not immediately respond to Reuters' requests for comment, while the Indonesian Coal Miners Association said it would issue a statement regarding the export ban.
 In August 2021, Indonesia suspended coal exports from 34 coal mining companies it said failed to meet domestic market obligations between January and July last year.

-Indonesia is among the top 10 global green house gas emitters and coal makes up around 60% of its energy sources.
+Indonesia is among the top 10 global greenhouse gas emitters and coal makes up around 60% of its energy sources.
+In recent years, Indonesia has exported about 30 million tonnes of coal in the month of January.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)